ltlkong/my-vim/README.md

 ## Installation

-- For Linux and Mac users, run./install.sh, it will install all the required dependencies for the vim an vimrc file.
+- For Linux and Mac users, run./install.sh, it will install all the required dependencies for the vim and setup the vimrc file.

-## Plugs
+## Plugs and key mapping &lt;leader&gt; is ,(comma)
 - NerdTree | &lt;C-t&gt;
 - minimap | &lt;C-y&gt;
 - fugitive (https://github.com/tpope/vim-fugitive.git')